Answer reviewed 26 February 2023

-Rockets: Making ammonium nitrate rocket fuel in the school lab is very hazardous and Science ASSIST strongly advises against conducting this activity and instead recommends the use of commercially available rocket kits and engines.
-To locate a supplier see School science suppliers.
+Making ammonium nitrate rocket fuel in the school lab is extremely hazardous and Science ASSIST strongly advises against conducting this activity and instead recommends the use of commercially available rocket kits and engines.
+To locate a supplier see School science suppliers.1

-Senior chemistry: Ammonium nitrate is included in the Science ASSIST List of recommended chemicals for science in Australian schools, with use restricted for Year 11 and 12 students.
+Ammonium nitrate is included in the Science List of recommended chemicals for science in Australian schools 2021,2 with use restricted for Year 11 and 12 students.
 It has applications to show endothermic reactions, as well as in a saturated solution for use as a salt bridge.
 Science ASSIST recommends substituting ammonium nitrate with less hazardous chemicals, for example:

 - solubility of salts: use sodium or potassium nitrate;

 - endothermic reactions: use sodium thiosulphate or potassium iodide.

 Ammonium nitrate regulations

 Ammonium nitrate is a chemical of high security concern and is a precursor chemical to the manufacture of explosives.
 Where it occurs in solid form or in concentrations above 45%, it is referred to as security sensitive ammonium nitrate (SSAN).
 Its use and availability are regulated by individual state and territory legislation.